Keith-S-Thompson/random-passwords/README.md

 English words.
 The example in the cartoon was "correct horse battery staple" (of course you shouldn't use *that* specific passphrase).

-With the first option, giving a string of lowecase letters as the first argument, you can specify a known word that will remind you of the passphrase; for example, "hello" might yield "hellion erosion leprosy legless outlook".
+With the first option, giving a string of lowercase letters as the first argument, you can specify a known word that will remind you of the passphrase; for example, "hello" might yield "hellion erosion leprosy legless outlook".

-Words are randomly selected from `/usr/share/dict/words`.
+Words are randomly selected from the word list file, usually `/usr/share/dict/words`.
 Only lines consisting entirely of lowercase letters are considered.
 You can specify a different dictionary file by using the `-dictionary` option or by setting the `$PASSPHRASE_DICT` environment variable.
-(For example, Cygwin has no `/usr/share/dict/words`, so set `$PASSPHRASE_DICT` to point to a copy from my Ubuntu system).
+(For example, Cygwin has no `/usr/share/dict/words`, so I set `$PASSPHRASE_DICT` to point to a copy from my Ubuntu system).

 With the `-verbose` option, `gen-passphrase` shows some statistics about the estimated strength of the generated passphrase, based on the